iffatul-anon/University-Portal-Core-Java/README.md

 ### Concept

+Users can log in using password.

+Users can view and update their profile and password.

-The portal will help faculty members to easily add mark in every courses and  see result of all students in the course.
+The portal will help faculty members to easily add mark in the course and  see result of all students in the course.

-Students can view their result for every courses in one place.
-They also check their semester fee based on their result and waiver.
+Students can view their result for every course in one place.

-Both users can view and update their profile and password.

 ## Features
 This University Portal mainly have two parts